Redness, itching, dryness, inflammation - guys with sensitive skin have to deal with these problems on a regular basis.

 - Check product ingredients

 - Always use lukewarm water on your skin – never hot (and this includes your shower)

 - Do a 24 hour skin test on any new product

 - Reduce stress

 - Avoid using harsh laundry detergents

 - Use a gentle shampoo

 Sensitive skin doesn’t have to ruin your life.
-With attention and care, you can prevent irritation and always look your best.
+By following a simple skincare routine you can prevent irritation and always look your best.